101zh/DOD/README.md

 ## Code Details

-First the camera captures video, which the computer processes.
-Then the computer tells the pico over serial what angle the servos should be at.
+First the camera captures video, which the computer processes to draw a box around a face via OPENCV.
+Then the computer tells the pico over serial what angle the servos should be at to center the midpoint of the box at the center of the screen/webcam feed.
 Through that info, the pico will then directly command the servos to move.
 The duck knows when to shoot via a web server, which can receive web hooks that the phone triggers over local wifi networks.
+When it is told to shoot it triggers a servo to push down on the pump to shoot the water >:D

-## Code Changes Needed
+## Code Changes Needed if you try this yourself!

 The video capture feed may need to be changed, depending on the order of webcams connected to the device